If I could only choose one tradition or one cookie to bake, this would be it!

 In a separate bowl, cream butter and sugar.
 Beat in egg, vanilla extract, and almond extract.
 Slowly add flour mixture, scraping the sides of the bowl as necessary.

 Divide the dough in half and add the food coloring to half, mixing well.

 Pinch off a small ball of dough from each color and roll them each out into a 4-5″ long rope.
 Set the ropes side by side and carefully twist them together, bending one end to form the hook of the candy cane.

-Place on cookie sheet and bake for 8-10 minutes until they are just starting to brown.
-Let cool on cookie sheet and then store in an airtight container.
+Place on a cookie sheet and bake for 8-10 minutes until they are just starting to brown.
+Let the Candy Cane Cookies cool on a cookie sheet, and then store them in an airtight container.

 Click here to add this recipe to your Plan to Eat account.